akeller/akeller.github.io/about.md

 #### Resume?

-Ask me via Twitter or Email.
+Ask me.
 I'll eventually get some sort of narrative version up and running for your viewing pleasure as well.

 ## Contact me